Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Trusts in Santa Clarita

-How is a testamentary trust funded?
+What is a testamentary trust and how does it start?